murmcraft/bioinfo_rnd_task/README.md

 ### Variant calling

+GATK HaplotypeCaller simultaneously calls SNPs and indels and does local *de novo* assembly at the active region increasing the accuracy of the calls.
 To speed up the variant calling, it is good to parallelize the process per genomic interval.
-These are defined by GATK as a couple of non-overlapping regions per each chromosome excluding non-interesting or difficult regions such as centromeres.
+These are defined by GATK as a handful of non-overlapping regions per each chromosome excluding non-interesting or difficult regions such as centromeres (in total 103 intervals).

+Here, due to the tiny example run on a laptop (8 CPUs), the parallelization is hard-coded to 2 simultaneous processes, where GATK by default uses 4 threads for each process.
+For a real data run for instance on a cluster, all 103 jobs could be simultaneously submitted to a workload manager.

 Call variants per genomic intervals:
 ```